 Probabilistic Forecasts for the Hadejia and Nguru River Floodplains

-To analyze the provided figure 2 of probabilistic forecasts for the Hadejia and Nguru river floodplains from 2000 to 2015, the study can observe the lower and upper bounds for each month.
+Figure 2 shows the probabilistic forecasts for the Hadejia and Nguru river floodplains from 2000 to 2015, the study observed the lower and upper bounds for each month.
 It is important to note that the figure only presents the numerical values for the lower and upper bounds without any specific context or explanation of what these values represent.

 Figure 2: Probabilistic forecast for Hadejia and Nguru river floodplains